|Appearance||F1 Menu Art|

 - Left Click on doors to destroy them while enraged.

 When SCP-096 loses all his HP, it will fall to the ground and curl up, covering its face.
-He appears to be sobbing quietly.
+It will appear to be sobbing quietly.

 SCP-096 is a powerful SCP, capable of taking down unprepared groups.
 SCP-096 can be countered by looking at the floor, by doing this, you will not become a target.